 He broke my little bottle of Love Potion Number Nine

-Love Potion No. 9 (above, in a very high quality video) was written by Jerry Leiber and Mike Stoller and originally performed by The Clovers.
-That version was done in a more doo-wop style and shows how music was changing and the ability of a good song to cross boundaries.
+Love Potion No. 9 was written by Jerry Leiber and Mike Stoller and originally performed by The Clovers.
+That version was done in a more doo-wop style and shows how music was changing.
+It also shows how a good song can cross boundaries.

 Wikipedia lists 25 covers of note of the song, by everyone from Herb Alpert & The Tijuana Brass to Robert Plant.
 I know of one other: Sam the Sham and the Pharoahs — famous for Wooly Bully — also sang Love Potion No. 9.
 One of my earliest memories is my parents buying the album for my brother in Stamford, CT.
 I am younger and I believe got a baseball bat.